AISTATS 2023 Reviewer Guidelines

 How to Access and Download Your Assigned Papers

 Login to the CMT portal using your reviewer CMT email address.

 Select “Reviewer” role by clicking next to “Select Your Role” at the top of the page.
 You will then see the submissions that are assigned to you in your console.
 Note that the reviewing process is double-blind, so you will not see author information.

 Download all your assigned papers by selecting “Actions -> Download Files” in the upper right of the page.

 Minor formatting issues.
 You may find papers with minor formatting issues such as different citation styles.
-Moreover, a large percentage of papers uses the font Times New Roman, which is slightly smaller than the default Computer Modern font from the template.
 We have decided not to desk-reject these papers and ask you to disregard such minor formatting issues in your reviews (please flag them but do not change your score/evaluation).
 We will take them into account and ensure the correct style is used if the paper gets accepted.